pabloazurduy/notes/machine_learning/ml_oreilly.md

 J(\theta) = -\frac{1}{m}\sum_{i \in m}{[y^{(i)} log(\hat{p}^{(i)}) + (1-y^{(i)}) log(1-\hat{p}^{(i)})]}
 $$

+The bad news is that there is no known closed-form equation to compute the value of θ that minimizes this cost function (there is no equivalent of the Normal equation).
+But the good news is that this cost function is convex, so gradient descent (or any other optimization algorithm) is guaranteed to find the global minimum (if the learning rate is not too large and you wait long enough).

-The softmax Regression is nothing more than the extension of the Logit function to be used in a multiclass setup.
+The Softmax Regression is nothing more than the extension of the Logit function to be used in a multiclass setup.
 The importance is that is not necessary to train multiples models because we can just extend the logit.

 $$
 \hat{\mathbb{P}_k} = \frac{exp(X^t\theta_k)}{\sum_{j \in k}{exp(X^t\theta_j)}}
 $$

+### Chapter 5

-### Support Vector Machine
+#### Support Vector Machine

 skipped